Project

 Actions #2

-Updated by helmut about 5 years ago
+Updated by helmut over 5 years ago

 I mostly agree with what you say.
 I derived the recommendation from the example given in the RFC.
 This is not the formal "recommends" language indeed.